jruwaard/aph_ema_handbook/docs/lmm.md

 collect in a two-group RCT, in which you compare the effects of a mental health intervention (data-set 2) against a waiting list condition (data-set 1).
-By combining the two data-sets, we can illustrate how to conduct a group comparison with 'lme'.
+By combining the two data-sets, we can illustrate how to conduct a group comparison with `lme`.

-Since the two data-sets are already available (in d1 and d2), the new data set can be created with just three lines of code (below).
-In the first line, the 'rbind' function is used to combine the rows of data-set 1 and 2 into a new
+Since the two data-sets are already available (in variables `d1` and `d2`), the new data set can be created with just three lines of code (below).
+In the first line, the `rbind` function is used to combine the rows of data-set 1 and 2 into a new
 variable: d3.
-The second line adds a group indicator to d3.
+The second line adds a group indicator to `d3`.
 The third line updates the ids of the participants in the second group, to differentiate the participants in the second group from the participants in the first group.